qmk/qmk_firmware/docs/flashing.md

     make <keyboard>:<keymap>:avrdude

+or if you want to flash multiple boards, please do as follows.

+    make <keyboard>:<keymap>:avrdude-loop

 ## Halfkay

 Halfkay is a super-slim protocol developed by PJRC that uses HID, and come on all Teensys (namely the 2.0).